darrenburns/ward/docs/source/guide/fixtures.rst

 2. I'm running the test!
 3. I've torn down the database!

-Global and module scoped fixtures can also contain teardown code.
+Global and module scoped fixtures can also contain teardown code:

-In the case of a module scoped fixture, the teardown code will run after the test module completes.
+* In the case of a module scoped fixture, the teardown code will run after the test module completes.

-In the case of a global scoped fixture, the teardown code will run after the whole test suite completes.
+* In the case of a global scoped fixture, the teardown code will run after the whole test suite completes.

-If an exception occurs during the setup phase of the fixture, the teardown phase will not run.
+* If an exception occurs during the setup phase of the fixture, the teardown phase will not run.

-If an exception occurs during the running of a test, the teardown phase of on any fixtures that test depends on will run.
+* If an exception occurs during the running of a test, the teardown phase of any fixtures that that test depends on will run.

 Inspecting fixtures